alvinj/ScalaFlatFileDatabase/README.md

 Field delimiters
 ----------------

-I added the ability to specify a field delimiter in the `DataStore` constructor, but that functionality hasn’t been tested.
-I have tested a default `|` delimiter a little, and it seems to be working.
-See the *Test.scala* file for an example of how I retrieve rows as columns.
+I added the ability to specify both a field delimiter and a newline replacement character in the `DataStore` constructor.
+Hopefully the default values I used will be okay for most situations (as they tend to be hard to type), but if not, you can change them as desired.

 Future/To-Do